ASproson/react-gh-pages/README.md

 GitHub pages is awesome!
 But it's also a little confusing for React apps and many guides online are a bit convoluted, so here's my guide.
 I'm assuming you have already created your repo on GitHub and made your React app, and are now looking to deploy it to a live website

-1. ```npm install gh-pages — save-dev```
+1. First open up your project terminal and paste in this command ```npm install gh-pages — save-dev```

-2. Open package.json and below "name" and "version" at the top, press enter and a new key:value named homepage with a link to your repo using github.io like so:
+2. Open package.json in the project and below "name" and "version" at the top, press enter and a new key:value named homepage with a link to your repo using github.io like so:

 ```JavaScript
 {